What should I do when a family member has died?

 Is embalming necessary?

 Although embalming is currently the common practice in New Zealand, it is often not actually required.
 At Rosetown Funeral Home, we try to avoid unnecessary embalming.
 Occasionally however, we will go ahead with embalming as per the family’s wishes.
 This is usually because people wish to have the deceased at home for a period of time, or there are time delays for viewing and/or the funeral service.
 We make sure to discuss all options with each family, and make these decisions together on a case by case basis.

 If a death occurs in the night, do I have to call the funeral director immediately?

 No, you do not.
-In fact, people often choose for the deceased to stay at home for a while, giving other family members a time to say goodbye.
+In fact, people often choose for the deceased to stay at home for a while.
+This is because it gives other family members a time to say goodbye.
 If you wish, we can come to the home and ensure the deceased looks as good as possible for those wishing to spend time with them.

 A coroner becomes involved when someone has died unexpectedly.
 It may be due to an accident, suicide, or being found dead without prior illness.
 In these cases, the death is referred to as a ‘coroner’s case’ and is immediately reported to the Police.

-If an ambulance is called and attends the scene, it is the responsibility of the ambulance staff to notify the Police.
-Once the Police have attended and an official identification of the deceased has taken place, a Police doctor will be called in to officially confirm the death.
-The Police will then contact the area’s duty funeral director to transfer the deceased to a mortuary, where a post-mortem (or autopsy) will be conducted.
+If an ambulance is called and attends the scene, the ambulance staff are responsible for notifying the Police.
+Once the Police have attended and official identification of the deceased has taken place, a Police doctor will be called.
+It is the Police doctor’s responsibility to officially confirm the death.
+The Police will then contact the area’s duty funeral director to transfer the deceased to a mortuary.
+Once transferred, a post-mortem (or autopsy) will be conducted.

 At this point, it is then up to family to choose their own funeral director to continue with the arrangements.
 There is no obligation to choose the Police contracted funeral director.
 The chosen funeral director will then arrange to transfer the deceased to the funeral home.